Veklury® (remdesivir)

 Results

-This ITT population included a total of 1062 participants who were randomly assigned to receive either RDV (n=541) or placebo (n=521).
 Of the 531 participants who received ≥1 dose of RDV, 208 participants received 10 doses, and 323 participants received <10 doses.
-Of the 323 participants who received <10 doses of RDV, 223 participants recovered, 52 participants discontinued RDV due to AEs or SAEs (other than death), 15 participants died, 18 participants missed doses, 10 participants withdrew consent, 4 participants were withdrawn by the investigator, and 1 participant was transferred to another hospital.
-In the placebo group, 291 participants received <10 doses, and of those, 158 recovered, 19 died, 26 missed doses, 70 discontinued due to an AE or SAE (other than death), 14 withdrew consent, 1 was found to be ineligible after enrollment, 1 was withdrawn by the investigator, 1 was transferred to another hospital, and 1 had a protocol deviation.1
+Of the 323 participants who received <10 doses of RDV, 223 recovered, 52 discontinued RDV due to AEs or SAEs other than death, 18 missed doses, 15 died, 10 withdrew consent, 4 were withdrawn by the investigator, and 1 was transferred to another hospital.
+In the placebo group, 291 participants received <10 doses; of those participants, 158 recovered, 19 died, 26 missed doses, 70 discontinued due to an AE or SAE other than death, 14 withdrew consent, 1 was found to be ineligible after enrollment, 1 was withdrawn by the investigator, 1 was transferred to another hospital, and 1 had a protocol deviation.1

 Primary endpoint

 Table 2.
-Recovery: Overall and According to Disease Severity (ITT)1,3
+ACTT-1: Overall Recovery and Recovery According to Disease Severity (ITT)1,3

 Treatment Outcomes